-BeIN SPORTS unveils unmatched coverage plans for Euro 2024
+Bein Sports unveils unmatched coverage plans for EURO 2024

 PHOTO

-- With the much-awaited tournament set to kick off 14 June, beIN SPORTS MAX 1, MAX 2, MAX 3, and MAX 4 will broadcast all 51 matches live in Arabic, English, and French

-- Special UEFA EURO 2024TM package and summer offer available now to subscribers

-DOHA, QATAR – beIN SPORTS, the leading sports broadcaster in the Middle East and North Africa (MENA), has announced its comprehensive coverage plans for the UEFA European Football Championship (EURO 2024), set to run from 14 June until 14 July in Germany.
+beIN SPORTS, the leading sports broadcaster in the Middle East and North Africa (MENA), has announced its comprehensive coverage plans for the UEFA European Football Championship (EURO 2024), set to run from June 14 to July 14 in Germany.

 The broadcaster will provide extensive and exclusive coverage of all 51 matches live on its beIN SPORTS MAX channels. beIN SPORTS MAX 1 and MAX 2 will be broadcasting Arabic coverage; beIN SPORTS MAX 3 will be the channel for English coverage and beIN SPORTS MAX 4 will have French commentary of every game. beIN’s free-to-air sports news channel, beIN SPORTS NEWS, will also have extensive coverage across the day with reaction from beIN’s 10 dedicated reporters in Germany.